 Read on to learn the average cost of landlord insurance in Victoria, what you can be covered for and considerations when choosing a policy.

 The following table displays a snapshot of landlord insurance policies for houses in Victoria, with links to providers’ websites.

 The following table displays a snapshot of landlord insurance policies for units in Victoria, with links to providers’ websites.

 What does landlord insurance cost in Victoria?

-Data from Canstar Research during the 2018 Landlord Insurance Star Ratings in July show that landlord insurance premiums have increased in the state of Victoria for houses, but have decreased for units.
-This is a welcome change from the previous year, where premiums rose by 18% for units while also increasing 21% for houses.
+Data from Canstar Research during the 2018 Landlord Insurance Star Ratings in July shows landlord insurance premiums increased in the state of Victoria for houses, but decreased for units.
+This was a welcome change from the previous year, where premiums rose by 18% for units while also increasing 21% for houses.

 Average Premiums – 2017 vs 2018